michelroberge/portfolio/docs/problem-prompt.md

 Specific rules:
 - If you change something on the backend, you need to consider the other scripts that use the functions you change.
 There can be no orphan scripts, they should still all work.

+Suggested changes:
+- in generateResponseStream function : always enfore the "json" format too.
+Wrap the prompt with necessary instructions so we get a response in a static format : { "data" : string, end: boolean, newParagraph : boolean} .
+  - "end" is false until streaming is complete, then it is true.
+  - "newParagraph" is true when a new paragraph is starting, otherwise is false.
+  - "data" contains the streamed data (the LLM response).
+- in wsChatService, the client opens the connection, and rely on the received data to determine wheter to
+a) update the last "ai" entry
+b) add a new entry based on the "newParagraph" property
+c) response ends when "end" is true